inrupt/etl-tutorial/docs/Worksheet/Worksheet.md

 ### Run with one test user (just for less output)

-For here on, there's no need to demonstrate the ETL process for multiple users, so we can replace our wildcard in the user credential resource argument and just provide a single user's credentials to reduce the amount of output we
+From here on, there's no need to continue demonstrating the ETL processes ability to execute across multiple users, so we'll replace the wildcard in the user credential resource argument and just provide a single user's credentials to reduce the amount of output we generate:
-generate:

 ```
 npx ts-node src/index.ts runEtl --etlCredentialResource "resources/CredentialResource/RegisteredApp/example-registered-app-credential.ttl" --localUserCredentialResourceGlob "resources/CredentialResource/User/example-user-credential-1.ttl"